gvwilson/buildtogether.tech/src/ip/index.md

 intangible goods that they can keep doing it.
 Each kind of IP therefore gives its holder a limited monopoly over some kind of information.

-[%i "copyright" "intellectual property!copyright" %][%g copyright "Copyrights" %][%/i%] apply to any original expression that anyone creates.
+[%g copyright "Copyrights" %][%i "copyright" "intellectual property!copyright" %] apply to any original expression that anyone creates.
 While people can't (yet) own facts, they *can* own any representation of those facts that contains an element of creativity.
 As a result of this broad scope, there are several exceptions to copyright, making it the weakest protection available.
 When placed in the proper context, however, copyright is a powerful tool for IP protection.

-[%i "patent" "intellectual property!patent" %][%g patent "Patents" %][%/i%] apply to inventions, technological improvements, certain designs, business methods, and a few other things.
+[%g patent "Patents" %][%i "patent" "intellectual property!patent" %] apply to inventions, technological improvements, certain designs, business methods, and a few other things.
 They grant a monopoly—the right to exclude others from using the patented idea—for a fixed period of time (usually twenty years).